-- Lastly, there’s a monthly plan in which you get the first month absolutely free but then pay $5.88 a month.
-This is quite expensive compared to the other two options, but you have the benefit of a free month.
+- The other option is the monthly plan in which you get the first month absolutely free but then pay $5.88 a month after that.
+This is quite expensive compared to the other option, but you have the benefit of a free month.

 The live chat is conveniently available 24/7.
 Moreover, it connects you with a human rather than a chatbot to make sure your issue is understood and resolved efficiently.
 You need to log in with your username and password to live chat with customer support.